 Furthermore, the DOT also requires drivers to carry a valid Medical Examiner’s Certificate (MEC) to prove that they have undergone a DOT physical and are medically fit to drive.
 This certificate serves as a crucial document during roadside inspections and is an essential part of a driver’s compliance with DOT regulations.

-Preparing for Your DOT Physical
+Preparing for Yours

-Necessary Documents for a DOT Physical
+Necessary Documents

 When heading to your DOT physical appointment, make sure to bring your driver’s license, medical history, and any prescription medications you are currently taking.
 These documents will help the medical examiner gain a comprehensive understanding of your overall health status.